 If that doesn’t help, you can look into getting a second chance checking account.
 These kinds of accounts are geared toward consumers who’ve made poor financial choices in the past.
 In exchange for opening a second chance checking account, you may owe additional fees and face other restrictions.

-Opening a bank account usually doesn’t take that long, especially if you apply online.
-Filling out an application may take minutes and receiving all the documents you need could take up to 10 business days.
-If you’re in a rush, it’s best to prepare for the application process by pulling out all the documents you need ahead of time.
+Opening a bank account usually doesn’t take that long, regardless of whether you apply online or in-person.
+Filling out an application may take minutes and receiving all the documents you need could take up to 10 business days, but your account will be open and operational either the same day or within two business days If you’re in a rush, it’s best to prepare for the application process by pulling out all the documents you need ahead of time.

 Photo credit: ©iStock.com/YinYang, ©iStock.com/Geber86, ©iStock.com/FatCamera